julianjca/juliancanderson.com/content/blog/how-to-take-smart-notes/index.md

 #### Give each task the right kind of attention

 Each task that we do requires different kind of attention.
-Know which attention to give for each tasks that we have.
+Know which attention to give for each task that we have.

 #### Become an expert instead of a planner